 Health and safety - your employees

 You must involve employees in health and safety, consulting on issues that affect them and providing the health and safety information they need.
 As well as creating health and safety procedures, you need to provide training and make sure that employees follow the procedures.
+You must conduct health and safety risk assessments for homeworkers and lone workers.

 As an employer, you are legally required to have employers' liability insurance providing cover against any employee's injury or illness for which you are responsible.